Chalkbeat: Elizabeth Green

 Elizabeth Green is the co-founder, CEO, and editor-in-chief of Chalkbeat.
 Green, who is based in New York City, studied teaching methods in the U.S. and Japan for six years.
 Her book Building a Better Teacher, launched with a New York Times magazine story, discusses the principles behind teaching skills and how complicated teaching can be.
 She believes that good teachers "are not born, they're made", and that "teaching must itself be taught".
 The book covers how teachers can be more effective and how policymakers can improve educators' skills.

 Green previously worked for U.S. News & World Report and The New York Sun, where she covered education.
 She realized the importance of covering news from pre-school education to higher education, including issues ranging from school policies to politics, and wanted to write about education on a local level.
-This is why Chalkbeat mainly focuses on education news in local communities.
+That is why Chalkbeat mainly focuses on education news in local communities.